Student Records and Data Management

 Los Angeles, CA 90032

 No, the Los Angeles Unified School District, Student Records Center, can issue a Proof of Graduation Letter.
 This letter contains your name (as used while in school), your dates of attendance, the name of the graduating high school, and the date of graduation.
 Please follow the same instructions as ordering transcripts and indicate you are requesting a Proof of Graduation Letter.
 Letters are mailed via US Postal Service or can be emailed to the requesting organization.
-Please allow approximately 1 week for processing from the time your request is received in our office.

 We need the last school you attended at the Los Angeles Unified School District in order to find your records.
 While in the Los Angeles Unified School District, your school records travel with you, elementary to middle school to high school.
 Therefore, all your records will be found at your high school.
 Request a complete set when ordering transcripts.